philipjpark/BoltBucket/README.md

 Describe any challenges encountered while building the app or any additional context you'd like to add.

-I am having issues with using React to display data from the API.
+I am having issues adding the total price as well as edit and delete.
+I will continue to work on these features.

 ## License